 The Failings of Annie Besant’s Pro-Israel and Jewish Nationalist Advocacy

-It is exactly the enthusiasm that first attracted me to her writings, but then I began to notice unmistakable differences and patterns in her writings, as well as in Charles Leadbeater.
+It is exactly her enthusiasm that first attracted me to Annie Besant’s writings, but then I began to notice the same unmistakable differences and patterns in these writings, as well as in the writings of Charles Leadbeater.

 “According to this view, the Founders of the great religions are members of the one Brotherhood . . .
 As Theosophy of old gave birth to religions, so in modern times does it justify and defend them.”
 (Annie Besant, Ancient Wisdom, pp. 3 and 5)